B

 Baking Tips/FAQ

 You can also bake your scones and then freeze them.
-I would bake them, allow them to come to room temperature and then place on a baking sheet into the freezer for an hour.
+After baking, allow them to come completely to room temperature and then place on a baking sheet into the freezer for an hour.
 Then transfer to a freezer bag.
-To defrost them, I would either place them in the fridge overnight to let them unfreeze, or allow them to come to room temperature on the counter for 60-90 minutes.
+To defrost them, I would either place them in the fridge overnight to let them defrost, or allow them to come to room temperature on the counter for 60-90 minutes.
 You could also pop them in the microwave on defrost for probably about 2 minutes.
 Then wrap them in aluminum foil and place them in the oven or air fryer at 325 for about 7-10 minutes.

 Can I substitute milk for cream?
 Can you do it?
 Yes.
 Will this recipe be close to the same?
 No. Unfortunately heavy cream is going to lend to a richness that milk just cannot.
 Heavy cream has at least 36% fat content, while whole milk is about 3.25%.
 That is a HUGE difference, which will affect the texture and the flavor dramatically.
 After all, these are called Vanilla CREAM scones.